Bedrock-OSS/regolith/docs/_pages/docs/documentation/safety.md

 ## Why isn't Regolith Sandboxed?

-Software sandboxing is extremely difficult, especially since Regolith offers run targets in three languages, as well as a native shell integration.
+Software sandboxing is extremely difficult, especially since Regolith offers run targets in multiple languages, as well as a native shell integration.

 Sandboxing would also limit the things our users can do.
 Currently, anything possible with programming can be integrated with Regolith!
 Sandboxing would limit this.